loinc/comp-loinc/documentation/stats.md

 ## Changes, by data processing stage
 The following tables shows details in regards to total counts and percentages remaining of classes, subclass axioms, and roots at various sequential stages of data preparation.
 The We start with the raw inputs queried by the ontology, including all class types.
-Then, a few transient grouping clases just for this analysis were added to LOINC and CompLOINC.
+Then, a few transient grouping classes just for this analysis were added to LOINC and CompLOINC.
 Next, we filter out the classes types that are not needed for one of the sub-analyses.
 The filter is some combination of terms, parts, and/or groups.
 Finally, we remove any dangling classes, as well as any dangling subtrees that were caused by the previous filtration step.